-The Collaborative Divorce Process is a more effective method to resolve your disputes.
+The Collaborative / Mediation Divorce Process is a more effective method to resolve your disputes.
 When you eliminate the contentious and aggressive Court process, you have an opportunity to resolve your disputes in a fair and cooperative atmosphere, with professionals supporting you in achieving resolution.

 The Collaborative team’s approach to resolving disputes involves an open and honest exchange of information.
 Everyone makes a commitment to not take advantage of the other.
 The goal is not for an individual “win” but to achieve the most beneficial outcome for all of the family members in transition.
 The Team expects good-faith problem solving behavior from the clients and all the professionals on the team.

 In conventional divorce, one client sues the other for divorce and sets in motion a series of legal steps.
 These eventually result in a resolution achieved with the involvement of the court.
 Unfortunately, clients going through a conventional divorce can come to view each other as adversaries, and their divorce as a battleground.
 The ensuing conflicts can take an immense toll on the emotions of all the participants, especially the children.

 Collaborative / Mediation Divorce Process, by definition, is a non-adversarial approach to divorce.
 The clients—and their lawyers—pledge in writing not to go to court.
 They negotiate in good faith, and achieve a mutually-agreed upon settlement outside of court.
 The cooperative nature of Collaborative / Mediation Divorce Process can greatly ease the emotional strain caused by the breakup of a relationship, and protect the well-being of family.